yunojuno/django-request-token/README.rst

 * The token will *not* log the user in
 * The link is not sensitive, and contains no sensitive data

-As a real-world example, at YunoJuno we run a 'member-get-member' scheme.
-A registered user can send out invitations to friends / colleagues to join.
-Each invitation has a custom link, which is restricted to just one person.
-We can use a tokenised URL to the public 'sign-up' form to enforce this.
-(NB in this case we pre-generate the User object based on the information given to us, so although the recipient has never registered, we know about them.)

 Implementation
 ==============